-- Step 3: Connect the internet/print multiple server to your LAN using a Category 3, 4 or 5, twisted-pair cable and the device's single RJ-45 LAN port.
+- Step 3: Connect the internet server to your LAN using a Category 3, 4 or 5, twisted-pair cable and the device's single RJ-45 LAN port.
 This connection should be made to an Ethernet or Fast Ethernet switch or hub.
-(The RJ-45 port looks like a phone jack.) - Step 4: Connect the internet/print multiple server to the printer using the LPT port and a parallel cable.
-See Chapter 5 for information on how to setup the print server variables and see the IS Admin User's Guide for information on shared print services.

-- Step 5: Connect the internet/print multiple server to a modem or ISDN/TA using the device's serial port (COM).
-(Note that your modem or ISDN/TA should already be connected and setup according to the instructions included with it.) - Step 6: Plug the power adapter into the device and into an outlet.
+(The RJ-45 port looks like a phone jack.) - Step 4: Connect the internet server to a modem or ISDN/TA, using one or both of the device's serial ports (COM1 and COM2).
+(Note that your modem or ISDN/TA should already be connected and setup according to the instructions included with it.) - Step 5: Plug the power adapter into the device and into an outlet.